jmieczkowski04/RPNParser/README.md

 # Reverse polish notation calculator

+## Requirements
+This program requires installed xxhash library.
+To install it use vcpkg.

 ## How does it translate to normal math?

 `2 5 +` - `2 + 5`